 So get rid of as many lambs as possible before Christmas so there’s less work and worry for the family going away on holiday.
 Also, get rid of the small ‘rats and mice’ and take the loss rather than trying to put weight on them, which will add to the cost.
 There’s always somebody who will buy them thinking they are a bargain.

 Ewes get daggy with all the fresh feed and will need to be cleaned up before shearing, unless you can do a deal with the shearer to dag while shearing.
-This is a bad practice for many reasons as the dags dirty to clean wool, and the shearing profession considers dags to be a health and safety issue.
+This is a bad practice for many reasons as the dags dirty clean wool, and the shearing profession considers dags to be a health and safety issue – which they certainly are.

 It’s only the clean ‘body wool’ that’s worth anything, so keep it separate from all other bits and pieces, dags and especially raddle marked wool.
 Talk to your shearer about how to do this - and let him/her take it as part of their charge.